Sprunkles137/yomih_sekiro/character_sheet.md

 # General Characteristics

-- Posture mechanic.
+- Posture gauge.
 Damage taken while softblocking is not dealt to the healthbar, instead going toward a separate Posture gauge.
 If the Wolf's posture breaks, he is knocked down.

-- [ ] Opponent's posture gauge.
+- Deathblow gauge.
 Works identically to the Wolf's posture, except it applies to the opponent.
 Once the opponent is knocked down, the Wolf can perform a Deathblow once within range.

+  - [x] Implement.
+  - [ ] Animate.
+  - [ ] Sound design.
+  - [ ] Set a range limit.

 - [ ] Alternate sprites for facing forward and backward.
 Only undertake this if I really want to add extra detail, since I am basically creating all of the same sprites twice.

 - [ ] Implement rally mechanic.
 Unclaimed rallied HP can be regained upon hitting enemy opponents.
 Unclaimed rallied HP decays after a moment, slowly draining until empty.
 Taking damage removes all unclaimed rallied HP, on top of whatever damage the attack would have done.

 - [x] Deflections have fixed frame advantage.
-    - [ ] If a deflection cannot gain enough frame advantage, add a variable amount of hitstun to the opponent to compensate.
+  - [x] If a deflection cannot gain enough frame advantage, add a variable amount of hitstun to the opponent to compensate.

 ## Considering

 - [ ] Implement Healing Gourd to recover health.
   - Dramatically reduce max HP (50%) to compensate.
   - Gourd may only be used a fixed number of times in a battle.
 - [ ] Implement the Finger Whistle.
   - Would be the final and only remaining Shinobi Prosthetic from the base game to implement.
     a) Area-wide stun.
 Sounds like a more OP version of Firecracker though.
     b) Area-wide knockback.
 Meant to push opponents or projectiles away.